-Shareholders who, alone or together, represent at least one fortieth of the share capital may request to supplement the list of topics to be discussed, within five days from the date of publication of the Notice to convene the Shareholders' Meeting, indicating in the application the additional topics which they propose.
+Shareholders who, alone or together, represent at least one fortieth of the share capital may request to supplement the list of topics to be discussed, or submit further proposals for discussion of matters already in the agenda, specifying the relative motives within five days from the date of publication of the Notice to convene the Shareholders' Meeting.

-The Shareholders' Meeting is empowered to resolve, inter alia, on the following matters in ordinary or extraordinary sessions: (i) the appointment and revocation of the members of the Board of Directors and the Board of Statutory Auditors and concerning their fees and responsibilities, (ii) approval of the Financial Statements and the allocation of profits, (iii) purchase and sale of treasury shares, (iv) amendments to the Company Bylaws, (v) the issuance of convertible bonds.
+The Shareholders' Meeting is empowered to resolve, inter alia, on the following matters in ordinary or extraordinary sessions:

+(i) the appointment and revocation of the members of the Board of Directors and the Board of Statutory Auditors and concerning their fees and responsibilities, (ii) approval of the Financial Statements and the allocation of profits, (iii) purchase and sale of treasury shares, (iv) amendments to the Company Bylaws, (v) the issuance of convertible bonds.
 The Shareholders' Meeting may be held in Italy, and also outside the Company's registered office, and the ordinary session shall be convened within 120 days from the end of the financial year, whereas, the Shareholders' Meeting convened to approve the Financial Statements may be convened within 180 days from the end of the financial year, pursuant to Article 2364 of the Italian Civil.

-The Shareholders' Meeting may be held in first or second call (in third call only in the case of extraordinary Shareholders' Meeting) or in a single call, in this case the majorities envisaged for the second call of the ordinary Shareholders' Meeting or for the third call of the extraordinary Shareholders' Meetings shall apply.
+The Shareholders' Meeting is convened in single call and the majorities envisaged for the second call of the ordinary Shareholders' Meeting or for the third call of the extraordinary Shareholders' Meetings shall apply.

-In this latter case, the Shareholders' Meeting is to be constituted and resolves based on the following procedures, with the exception of specific matters for which the laws and regulations envisage a different majority:
+In this latter case, with the exception of specific matters for which the laws and regulations envisage a different majority, the Shareholders' Meeting in single call:

-- ▶ in the ordinary session: - the Shareholders' Meeting in first call shall be deemed validly constituted subject to the presence of shareholders representing at least half of the share capital and resolves with the absolute majority of the share capital represented: - the Shareholders' Meeting in second call (or only call) shall be deemed validly constituted whatever portion of the share capital is represented by the shareholders in attendance and resolves with the absolute majority of the share capital represented; - in the extraordinary session: - the Shareholders' Meeting in first call shall be deemed validly constituted subject to the presence of shareholders representing at least one half of the share capital and resolves with the favourable vote of at least two thirds of the share capital represented: - the Shareholders' Meeting in second call shall be deemed validly constituted with the presence of shareholders representing more than one third of the share capital and resolves with the favourable vote of at least two thirds of the share capital represented; - the Shareholders' Meeting in third call (or only call) shall be deemed validly constituted with the presence of shareholders representing at least one fifth of the share capital and resolves with the favourable vote of at least two thirds of the share capital represented.
+in the ordinary session:

+the Shareholders' Meeting convened shall be deemed validly constituted whatever portion of the share capital is represented by the shareholders in attendance and resolves with the absolute majority of the share capital represented;

+in the extraordinary session:

+the Shareholders' Meeting convened shall be deemed validly constituted with the presence of shareholders representing at least one fifth of the share capital and resolves with the favourable vote of at least two thirds of the share capital represented.